kelu124/echomods/cletus/suppliers/supplier-smartmaterials.md

 * Contact for echomods modules and bitmakers probe
 * Deja contactes en 2015
-* Not available for us
+* Not available for us in nov-16.
+* Jerome touching base on mar-17.

 ### Notes